public-transport/friendly-public-transport-format/readme.md

 - JSON and [ndjson](http://ndjson.org) only
 - a flat, intuitive representation of public transport timetables & infrastructure
-- conceptually inspired by the quasi-standard [GTFS](https://developers.google.com/transit/gtfs/)
+- conceptually inspired by the de-facto standard [GTFS](https://developers.google.com/transit/gtfs/)

 Specifically, it trades